weatherxm-network/weatherxm-network.github.io/docs/station-rewards.md

 3. `DailyBetaRewards[s] = StationBetaRewards[s]/365`
 This is the beta rewards allocated daily to this station.

-### Distribution
+### Claim

-For 365 days after the Token Launch, **in addition to their daily rewards**, stations will receive beta rewards as follows:
+For 365 days after the Token Launch, **in addition to their daily rewards**, stations will be able to claim beta rewards as follows:

 `BetaRewards[s] = DailyBetaRewards[s] * QoD_Score`

-So each one of the stations that participated during the Beta period, for 365 days after the Token Launch, every day they will recieve:
+So each one of the stations that participated during the Beta period, every day after the Token Launch, and for 365 days, they will be able to claim:

 `Rewards = DailyRewards + BetaRewards`